andergrim/codex-bridge.nvim/README.md

   if state.status == "stopped" then
     return ""
   end
-  return state.busy and "Codex: busy" or "Codex: " .. state.status
+  return state.busy and "  busy" or "  " .. state.status
 end

 require("lualine").setup({